massung/http/README.md

-# Simple HTTP Interface for LispWorks
+# HTTP Package for LispWorks

-The `HTTP` package is a dead-simple package used for performing simple HTTP requests and parsing the responses.
+The `http` package is a dead-simple package used for performing simple HTTP requests and parsing the responses.
 It also can parse URLs, escape and unescape strings, and parse query strings.

 It makes heavy use of my [`re`](http://github.com/massung/re) and [`lexer`](http://www.github.com/massung/lexer) packages, so to understand some of the code you should start with those.
 But it really is simple.
 It also uses my [`base64`](http://github.com/massung/base64) package.